HMS Hannibal (1854): Background and description

+The ship was intended to measure 208 ft at the gun deck and 170 ft 7 in at the keel.
+She would have had a beam of 58 ft, a depth of hold of 24 ft and had a tonnage of 2,965 75/94 tons burthen.
+Her crew would have numbered 750 officers and ratings in peacetime and 820 at war.
+The ship had the usual three-masted full-ship rig.
+Hannibals muzzle-loading, smoothbore armament was intended to consist of twenty-eight 32-pounder (56 cwt) guns and four 8 in (65 cwt) shell guns on the lower gun deck.
+The upper gun deck was planned to have had twenty-six 50 cwt, 32-pounders and six 8-inch shell guns.
+Between her forecastle and quarterdeck, the ship would have carried twenty-four 32-pounder (42 cwt) guns and a pair of 8-inch, 52 cwt, shell guns.

+Screw conversion

-Hannibal measured 217 ft 6 in on the gundeck and 179 ft 7 in on the keel.
-She had a beam of 58 ft 1 in, a depth of hold of 24 ft 6 in, a deep draught of 26 ft 6 in and had a tonnage of 3130 tons burthen.
-The ship was fitted with a horizontal, geared, two-cylinder single-expansion steam engine built by Scott, Sinclair & Co. that had been taken from the frigate HMS Greenock.
+Completion of the French fast steam-powered, second-rate in early 1852 and the French preparations for building more like her caused an invasion scare that prompted the First Derby ministry to authorize a large programme of steam-powered ships of the line to maintain British naval superiority; thus initiating a naval arms race between France and Britain.
+Captain Baldwin Wake Walker, the new Surveyor of the Navy, ordered Orion to be converted in 1852 in response while she was still under construction.
+Hannibal measured 217 ft 6 in on the gun deck and 179 ft 7 in on the keel.
+The ship was widened by an inch (25 mm), but her depth of hold were unaltered.
+She had a deep draught of 26 ft 6 in and had a tonnage of 3,136 tons burthen.
+The ship was fitted with a horizontal, geared, two-cylinder, single-expansion steam engine built by Scott, Sinclair & Co. that had been taken from the frigate HMS Greenock.
 It was rated at 450 nominal horsepower and drove a single propeller shaft.
-Her boilers provided enough steam to give the engine 1071 ihp that was good for a speed of 8.6 kn.
+Her boilers provided enough steam to give the engine 1071 ihp that was good for a speed of 8.6 kn during her sea trials at the Nore on 12 April 1854, with some of her launching equipment still attached.
 Her crew numbered 850 officers and ratings.

-The ship's muzzle-loading, smoothbore armament consisted of thirty-two 8 in shell guns on her lower gundeck and thirty-four 32-pounder (56 cwt) guns on her upper gundeck.
-Between her forecastle and quarterdeck, she carried twenty-four 32-pounder (42 cwt) guns and a single 68-pounder gun.
+The ship's armament consisted of thirty-two 8-inch shell guns on her lower gun deck and thirty-four 322-pounder (56 cwt) guns on her upper gun deck.
+Between her forecastle and quarterdeck, she carried twenty-four 32-pounder (42 cwt) guns and a single 68-pounder gun on a pivot mount.